 - Pinch of salt

-- 1 tbsp coconut nectar, or sweetener of your choice
+- 1 tablespoon coconut nectar or sweetener of your choice

-- Mix 2 tbsp of ground flax seed with 6 tbsp water and set aside for 15 minutes.
+- Mix 2 tablespoon of ground flax seed with 6 tablespoon water and set aside for 15 minutes.
 It will become thick and gel-like.
 This mixture equals two flax eggs, as a replacement for two hen eggs.

 - Mix all ingredients together in a large mixing bowl.